tyhopp/prpl/docs/content/index.md

 #### 🚰 No kitchen sink

 Chances are you have tried other static site generators and thought they were overkill.
-PPRL can be used just to interpolate your content into HTML.
+PRPL can be used just to interpolate your content into HTML.

 #### 🎛 No bundlers, configuration or underlying frameworks